 - Adult cats tend to prefer to eat several smaller meals throughout the day/night.
 They should ideally be offered food at least 3-4 times per day (eating smaller frequent meals has been associated with greater urinary tract health)

-- Please ensure clean fresh water is available at all times
+- Please ensure clean fresh drinking water is available at all times

-- Do not feed the following (note this is not an exhaustive list ): onions, garlic, chocolate, coffee or caffeine products, bread dough, avocado, grapes, raisins, sultanas, currants, nuts including macadamia nuts, fruit stones (pits) e.g. mango seeds, apricot stones; fruit seeds, corncobs; tomatoes, mushrooms; fish constantly, cooked bones; small pieces of raw bone or fatty trimmings
+- Do not feed the following (note this is not an exhaustive list ): onions, onion powder, garlic, chocolate, coffee or caffeine products, mouldy or spoiled foods or compost,bread dough, yeast dough, avocado, grapes, raisins, sultanas (including in Christmas cakes etc), currants, nuts including macadamia nuts, fruit stones (pits) e.g. mango seeds, apricot stones; fruit seeds, corncobs; tomatoes, mushrooms; fish constantly, cooked bones; small pieces of raw bone or fatty trimmings/fatty foods, salt.
+Also ensure your pet cat does not have access to string wrappings around rolled roasts or absorbent pads found under meat when wrapped on trays.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.